arijal0/FiskEat/frontend/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:5173` (Vite's default port)

 ### Building for Production